Discovery of nuclear fission: In history and memory

 In contrast, in the immediate aftermath of the war Meitner and Frisch were hailed as the discoverers of fission in English-speaking countries.
 Japan was seen as a puppet state of Germany and the destruction of Hiroshima and Nagasaki as poetic justice for the persecution of the Jewish people.
 In January 1946, Meitner toured the United States, where she gave lectures and received honorary degrees.
 She attended a cocktail party for Lieutenant General Leslie Groves, the director of the Manhattan Project (who gave her sole credit for the discovery of fission in his 1962 memoirs), and was named Woman of the Year by the Women's National Press Club.
 At the reception for this award, she sat next to the President of the United States, Harry S. Truman.
 But Meitner did not enjoy public speaking, especially in English, nor did she relish the role of a celebrity, and she declined the offer of a visiting professorship at Wellesley College.
+Hahn nominated Meitner and Frisch for the Nobel Prize in Physics in 1948.
+He and Meitner remained close friends after the war.

-In 1966, the United States Atomic Energy Commission jointly awarded the Enrico Fermi Prize to Hahn, Strassmann and Meitner for their discovery of fission.
+In 1966, the United States Atomic Energy Commission jointly awarded the Enrico Fermi Award to Hahn, Strassmann and Meitner for their discovery of fission.
 The ceremony was held in the Hofburg palace in Vienna.
 It was the first time that the Enrico Fermi Prize had been awarded to non-Americans, and the first time it was presented to a woman.
 Meitner's diploma bore the words: "For pioneering research in the naturally occurring radioactivities and extensive experimental studies leading to the discovery of fission".
 Hahn's diploma was slightly different: "For pioneering research in the naturally occurring radioactivities and extensive experimental studies culminating in the discovery of fission."
 Hahn and Strassmann were present, but Meitner was too ill to attend, so Frisch accepted the award on her behalf.

 During combined celebrations in Germany of the 100th birthdays of Einstein, Hahn, Meitner and von Laue in 1978, Hahn's narrative of the discovery of fission began to crumble.
 Hahn and Meitner had died in 1968, but Strassmann was still alive, and he asserted the importance of his analytical chemistry and Meitner's physics in the discovery, and their role as more than just assistants.
 A detailed biography of Strassmann appeared in 1981, a year after his death, and a prize-winning one of Meitner for young adults in 1986.
 Scientists questioned the focus on chemistry, historians challenged the accepted narrative of the Nazi period, and feminists saw Meitner as yet another example of the Matilda effect, where a woman had been airbrushed from the pages of history.
 By 1990, Meitner had been restored to the narrative, although her role remained contested, particularly in Germany.